petrspelos/Amnesia-code-standard/README.md

 }
 ```

 Functions should do only one thing.
-It's better to create multiple small and reusable function than a single large function.
+It's better to create multiple small and reusable functions rather than a single large one.

 ### For loop

 Due to the way HPL2 is built, when iterating through an array using a for loop, the datatype must be an unsigned integer.
-Other types of for loop may use a standard integer.
+Other types of for loop may use the standard signed integer.

 ```cs
 for(uint i = 0; i < usedSounds.length(); i++) { PreloadSound(usedSounds[i]) };